Business Entities: Pros and Cons

 Personal Liability

-Personal liability is a major consideration, since, for a sole proprietorship or a general partnership, the business owner is personally liable for the liabilities of the business, so the owner's personal assets may be at risk if the business fails.
+Personal liability is a major consideration since, for a sole proprietorship or a general partnership, the business owner is personally liable for business liabilities, so the owner's personal assets may be at risk if the business fails.
 Most businesses cover some liability with insurance, but selecting the right business entity can further limit personal liability.
 Entities in which the owner's assets are usually not at risk include limited liability companies, limited partnerships, and corporations.
-However, for many small businesses, lenders will require a personal guarantee for any loans extended to the business.

 Regardless of business entity, business owners have personal liability for trust fund taxes — Social Security and Medicare taxes that employers must withhold from employee's paychecks.
 The employer must also pay the employer's share of trust fund taxes for its employees.